robertisaacs-hash/sew-inspired/README.md

 A modern, full-stack e-commerce website built for embroidery businesses with custom design visualization capabilities.

+## 📋 Documentation for Business Owners

+**🎯 New to running an online embroidery business?**
+📖 **Read [BUSINESS-SETUP.md](./BUSINESS-SETUP.md)** - Your complete step-by-step guide to understanding and setting up every part of your online business, including:
+- What each service does and why you need it (Vercel, Stripe, etc.)
+- Exact costs and pricing for each component
+- Step-by-step setup instructions with screenshots
+- How to manage daily operations
+- Monthly costs breakdown from startup to established business

 ## 🎯 Key Features

 - **Product Catalog** - Manage apparel, accessories, and embroidery services